2.4. Transmission and distribution systems

 The energy planning regulation establishes the conditions, characteristics, deadlines and stages by which the long-term energy planning to be developed by the Ministry of Energy will be governed.

-On the other hand, the National Energy Commission will carry out annually the process of transmission planning that should consider a 20 years horizon.
+On the other hand, CNE will carry out annually the process of transmission planning that should consider a 20 years horizon.
 For this, the coordinator will send an annual expansion proposal for the different segments of the transmission.
-Subsequently, the Commission must convene a stage for the presentation of proposals for transmission expansion projects where promoters of the same must present their respective proposals.
+Subsequently, CNE must convene a stage for the presentation of proposals for transmission expansion projects where promoters of the same must present their respective proposals.

 Using the guidelines of the long-term planning carried out by the Ministry of Energy, the coordinator’s annual proposal and the project proposals presented by its promoters, the Commission must carry out a planning covering the job necessary for the expansion of the National, Development Poles, Zonal and Dedicated Transmission System used by public distribution service concessionaires.
 This planning may receive comments from the interested participants and institutions that will have to be reviewed and answered (accepting or rejecting them) by the Commission that will finally issue a definitive technical report of the expansion plan.
 Finally, participants and interested parties may present discrepancies regarding the expansion plan to the panel of experts who must issue an opinion within 50 concurrent days.
-The long-term energy planning regulation, more precisely defines the stages and deadlines.
+The S.D.
+N°37 of 2021 approves the regulation of transmission systems and transmission planning, which contains the provisions for the planning process, as well as the stages and deadlines.

-Once the final technical report of the Commission has been received, the Ministry of Energy will be able to fix the expansion work of the transmission systems that are to start the tendering process in the next twelve months.
+Once the final technical report of the Commission has been received, the Ministry of Energy will be able to fix the expansion work of the transmission systems that are to start the tendering process in the next twelve months in accordance with what is indicated in S.D.
+N°37 of 2021.
 Likewise, jobs that require corridor studies will be determined by the Ministry of Energy based on criteria such as voltage levels, purpose of use, difficulties of access to or from generation Development Poles, the complexity of its implementation and the magnitude of the same.

 The preliminary study of the corridors to be tendered, accepted and supervised by the Ministry of Energy must be accompanied by a Strategic Environmental Assessment (EAE) .
 The study should contemplate alternative corridors, the collection of information on matters of land use, of protected areas, socio-economic information of communities, besides geological and geomorphological aspects.
 Likewise, it should include alternative engineering designs that allow identifying alternative ranges and the economic cost of these strips and an overall analysis of social and environmental aspects, among other aspects.
 Likewise, it must undergo a process of consultation or indigenous participation when appropriate.
 The regulation that establishing the procedure for the determination of preliminary corridors, sets in greater detail the stages and deadlines for the execution of the study.